szqmtl/spring-boot-rabbitmq-client-json/README.md

-# spring-boot-rabbitmq-client-json
+# spring-boot-rabbitmq-reader-json
-RabbitMQ with JSON in Spring Boot
+Reader of RabbitMQ with JSON in Spring Boot

+This is a Prove of Concept project